lineofflight/peddler/README.md

 require "peddler"
 ```

 A client requires the AWS credentials of the application developer.
-If you are working within a single MWS region, you can set these globally in your shell.
+If you are working within a single MWS region, you can set them globally in your shell.

 ```bash